Equine Gastric Ulcers: Feeding management strategies to reduce the risk for your horse

 Equine gastric ulcer syndrome (EGUS) is a major equine health problem worldwide.
-Some studies have reported an incidence of ulcers in performance horses in excess of 90% of horses training.
-A more recent study conducted in Western Australia found 53% of horses had ulcers.
+Multiple studies have reported a 90% incidence rate of ulcers in performance horses.

 Ulcers negatively and sometimes severely affect a horse’s ability to perform.
-They cause pain and discomfort, reduce a horse’s appetite which in turn limits its capacity to maintain bodyweight and lead to the development of vices including windsucking and crib biting.
+They cause pain and discomfort.
+They may reduce a horse’s appetite which in turn limits its capacity to maintain bodyweight and they possibly lead to the development of vices including windsucking and crib biting.

 What are Gastric Ulcers?

 Gastric ulcers are lesions that are found in the stomach of horses.
 The horse’s stomach is made up of 2 major regions, the upper ‘squamous’ area and the lower ‘glandular’ area.
 The majority of ulcers in adult performance horses occur either in the squamous area or at the junction of the squamous and glandular regions.

 Why do gastric ulcers occur in the upper section of the stomach?

 The horse evolved as a grazing animal and when left to their own devices will eat for 17 hours or more per day.
 This means they are constantly chewing and salivating and their stomach is always full.
 Because of this pattern of eating, their stomach never developed an on-off-switch for gastric acid production.
 So their stomach secretes gastric acid 24-hours a day, regardless of whether they are actually eating or not.

 When you think about this from the perspective of our modern day horses it is not an ideal situation.
 Many horses are now stabled with limited access to free choice forage.
 Or they work, compete and travel, leaving them in situations where they go for extended periods of time without feed.